Cedar Avenue of Nikkō: Overview

 During the Edo period, the Tokugawa shogunate maintained a system of highways across Japan, including the Edo Five Routes, which connected the Shōgun's capital of Edo with the provinces.
-These routes were marked wth ichirizuka to indicate distance, and were planted with trees on either side (typically Japanese red pine or cryptomeria) to provide shade for travelers.
+These routes were marked with ichirizuka to indicate distance, and were planted with trees on either side (typically Japanese red pine or cryptomeria) to provide shade for travelers.
 The routes to Nikkō were of especial importance to the Shogunate, as it held the mausoleum and memorial shrines and temples to its founder, Tokugawa Ieyasu, and his grandson Tokugawa Iemitsu, and was thus a pilgrimage destination for generations of Shōgun and important daimyō.